lavinia roberts

 Theatre is Easy says that Poor People is told “With clear-eyed compassion and unflinching emotional truth,” and Fringe Review says the play “draws shockingly strong parallels between 19th century St. Petersburg and 21st century New York.
 The struggle to make it through today.
 The struggle to imagine a bright tomorrow.”

-New York City International Fringe Festival, Kraine Theatre, Manhattan, New York, August 16th-29th. https://poorpeopletheplay.wordpress.com
+New York City International Fringe Festival, Kraine Theatre, Manhattan, (Production) NYC, NY – August 16th-29th, 2015 https://poorpeopletheplay.wordpress.com

-Drama League Directing Residency, The Drama League Theater Center, Stewart F. Lane and Bonnie Comley Studio Lab, March 13, 2015, 7pm
+Drama League Directing Residency, The Drama League Theater Center, Stewart F. Lane and Bonnie Comley Studio Lab, (Staged Reading) NYC, NY – March 13, 2015

 Poster Designed by Cecilia Roberts